 The first sheet is to be used for your resolutions.
 You write the problem first.
 So lets say the issue is that I’m want to lose 10 pounds.
 The solution is that I need to eat better and exercise more.
 Then the action would be, go to the gym.
 Your action is what you need to do to get from the problem to the solution.
 You can leave this sheet out to remind yourself of what actions need to be taken to get to your desired solution.

 The second sheet is what you want to have more and less of in your life.
-For me, I would love to eat more vegetables, drink more water, be present in the moment and be on time.
+For me, I would love to eat more vegetables, drink more water, reduce the dose of Cialis, be present in the moment and be on time.
 I would like less of; sugars and carbs, being on my iPhone, and to stop working at all hours of the day.

 The final sheet is one I touched on before in how to achieve your dream job.
 At the top of the list, I like to write my end goal.
 Then working from top to bottom, I list the steps backwards of how to get there.
 This helps you visualize all the steps you need to take to get to a goal so that you can clearly see the work that needs to be put in to reach it.